ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 • to increase the competencies of social educators

-• to define a basic portfolio of competences for social educators and social volunteers in digital social innovation practices at European level
+• to define a basic portfolio of competencies for social educators and social volunteers in digital social innovation practices at the European level

 • to create a comprehensive (and commented) list of topics and practices essential for digital social innovation initiatives/activities